aszubia/AccuWeather-Scraping-Project/README.md

 - [`Take-home.ipynb`](Take-home.ipynb): This is a Jupyter Notebook that serves as the base code for all the files.
 It acts as the initial test run for the project, demonstrating the entire workflow from data scraping to an interactive dashboard.
 It contains sample code and analysis to guide the development of other project files.

 # Running the Project
 1. Run the `dataScraping.py` to gather weather data from the AccuWeather Website.
+Make sure that a browser tab opens and do not close the browser until the code is finished.
+After running the code, it should have a `weather_data.csv` file.
 2. Run the `dataCleaning.py` to clean the scraped data.
+After running, it should have a `cleaned_weather_data.csv` file.
 3. Open the `dataVisualization.ipynb` to visualize the weather data.
+Make sure that the file path is `cleaned_weather_data.csv`.
-4. Run the interactive dashboard `interactiveDashboard.py`
+4. Run the interactive dashboard `interactiveDashboard.py`.
+After running the code, you will receive a URL with a port number.
+Copy this URL and open it in a web browser to explore the dashboard.
+If the dashboard does not open or you encounter issues, ensure that the Dash and its dependencies are correctly installed and that the port is not blocked by any firewall settings.

 # Project Workflow
 Below is a flowchart of the project workflow.